mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

   description: JavaScript's internal event loop and the fact that all the code we
     write is "non-blocking" allows it to keep track of tons asynchronous processes while still operating on a single thread.
-We'll look at some low-level patterns for managing asynchrony and concurrency, and then build all the way up to modern language features like async and await.
+We'll look at some low-level patterns for managing asynchrony and concurrency, then build all the way up to modern language features like async and await.
   duration: 300
   agenda_items:
   - title: Welcome
-    description: We'll recap the ground we've covered so far, and review the day's agenda
+    description: We'll recap everything we've covered so far, and review today's agenda.
     item_type: lecture
     start_time: '9:00'
     duration: 15
   - title: Promises
     description: Promises can be thought of as "eventual values", and are a great abstraction of some asynchronous work.
-We'll review basic promise usage, error handling, and techniques for grouping promises together in sequence, or in parallel.
+We'll review basic promise usage, error handling, and techniques for grouping promises together in sequence or in parallel.
     item_type: lecture
     start_time: '9:15'
     duration: 30